Skip to content

 └───────────────────────────────────────────────────────┘

 5+ services minimum.
-PostgreSQL for persistence, Redis for caching/sessions, MinIO for asset storage, a JVM backend, a Node.js exporter, plus the ClojureScript frontend.
+PostgreSQL for persistence, Redis (Valkey) for pub/sub and caching, MinIO for asset storage, a JVM backend, a Node.js exporter (headless Chromium for server-side rendering), plus the ClojureScript frontend.
 Dev setup requires Docker Compose with custom networking.

 Verdict: Architecture